SFGLab/Team4_AI_Drug_Targets_Rare_Diseases/README.md

 Mukul Sherekar, John Hopkins University, Baltimore, MD, USA

+## 🧪 Methods

-## 🧬 Find a relevant rare-disease for which genetic information are available regarding the existing variants
+### 🧬 Find a relevant rare-disease for which genetic information are available regarding the existing variants

 We will focus on cystic fibrosis that is common among the world populations but still considered rare.
 Drug treatment of cystic fibrosis mainly targets the CFTR gene (Cystic Fibrosis Transmembrane Conductance Regulator).
 Drugs aim to correct the expression expression or function of the defective CFTR protein.
 The relevance of CFTR for th treatment of cystic fibrosis is also remarked by the number of pathogenic or likely-pathogenic variants hosted on Clinvar (https://www.ncbi.nlm.nih.gov/clinvar) that are linked to this gene.
 Based on Clinvar, CFTR presents 1102 Pathogenic/Likely-pathogenic variants.
 These 1102 variants include the following main variant types: